 Securities brokerage services are provided by Inter&Co Securities LLC, Member FINRA/ SIPC , an affiliate of Inter & Co Payments, Inc. and a wholly-owned subsidiary of Inter&Co US Holding.
 View important information and disclosures here .

-The Inter Mastercard® International Debit Card (“Global Card”) is issued by the international branch of Banco Inter S.A. in the Cayman Islands, authorized to operate as a category “B” banking institution by the Cayman Islands Monetary Authority – CIMA (“Cayman Branch”), linked to a US dollar checking account in the Cayman Islands maintained by the Cayman Branch (“Cayman Account”).
-For more information about the Cayman Account and the Global Card offered by the Cayman Branch, see the Cayman Account and Global Card Agreement, available at Cayman Account and Global Card Agreement. .
+The Inter Mastercard® International Debit Card (“Global Card”) is issued by the international branch of Banco Inter S.A. in the Cayman Islands, authorized to operate as a category “B” banking institution by the Cayman Islands Monetary Authority – CIMA (“Cayman Branch”), pursuant to a license from Mastercard International Incorporated, linked to a US dollar checking account in the Cayman Islands maintained by the Cayman Branch (“Cayman Account”).
+For more information about the Cayman Account and the Global Card offered by the Cayman Branch, see the Cayman Account and Global Card Agreement, available here .

-The Cayman Account and Global Card are offered by the international branch of Banco Inter S.A. in the Cayman Islands, an affiliate of Inter&Co, and are not features of the Global Account nor are they offered by Inter&Co Payments.
-The Cayman Account and Global Card are not available for U.S. customers.
+The Cayman Account, Global Card and Global Credit Card are offered by the international branch of Banco Inter S.A. in the Cayman Islands, an affiliate of Inter, and are not features of the Global Account nor are they offered by Inter & Co Payments, Inc. The Cayman Account, Global Card and Global Credit Card are not available for U.S. customers.

-To offer you the Cayman Account and the Global Card, we share information with the Cayman Branch.
+The Cayman Branch will gather your information in order to offer you the Cayman Account, the Global Card and the Global Credit Card.
 Personal data will be subject to the Data Protection Act of the Cayman Islands, as well as the General Data Protection Law.
 To learn more about how we protect your personal data, see our Privacy Policy, available at https://inter.co/politica-de-privacidade/ .

 Choose other country or region to see the content exclusive to your location